 “The startup costs for the Sprout Gift Shop website were fairly limited.
 Outside of having the website designed by a third party, the only additional costs associated were staff time, WooCommerce, and Shopventory.
 These depend very much on the size of the gift shop and the options that the organization wants.
 The website design fee was integrated into other regular maintenance fees with our website developer, Island Collective,” said Shauna Morgan, Shop Manager at Jim Pattison Children’s Hospital in Saskatoon, Canada.

 Hire a web designer to setup your site if you have the budget.
 The average cost is around $3,000-$8,000.
-Our starting rate for a Shopify eCommerce Website setup and design at Cindy Jones Associates is $3,500.
-Contact us to learn more.
-Otherwise, it might not be necessary to hire one thanks to today’s user-friendly platforms.
+Ask your marketing or IT department to set it up.
+Or, you might be able to do it yourself thanks to today’s user-friendly platforms.
 Only one of the shops we interviewed hired a designer.
-The rest were self taught.
+The rest were all self taught!

 Domain name: $8-20 (annual)

 Payment processing 2–3% /transaction